-2. Oklahoma Child Support Services (OCSS) staff attempt to calculate interest from the accrual date in the original child support obligation, unless interest has been calculated and included in a judgment provision in a subsequent order.
-OCSS staff use Form 03EN002E, Affidavit of Child Support Payments Received, to obtain child support payment information from a custodial person.
+2. Oklahoma Child Support Services (OCSS) staff attempts to calculate interest from the accrual date in the original child support obligation, unless interest has been calculated and included in a judgment provision in a subsequent order.
+OCSS staff use Form 03EN002E, Affidavit of Child Support Payments Received, to obtain child support payment information from a custodial person (CP).

-(1) When OCSS staff do not have information on how a judgment was determined or on the amount of past-due child support accrued prior to when OCSS opened the child support case, OCSS staff mail the Interest Disclosure Notice document to the custodial person to gather this information and determine the calculation period.
+(1) When OCSS staff does not have information on how a judgment was determined or on the amount of past-due child support accrued prior to when OCSS opened the child support case, OCSS staff mails the Interest Disclosure Notice document to the CP to gather information and determine the calculation period.
 The Interest Disclosure Notice is available from the OCSS InfoNet Library page.

-(2) If the custodial person fails to supply the information within two weeks or the information is not available, OCSS staff update the automated Oklahoma Support Information System (OSIS) with interest balances that have accrued on child support arrearages from the date adequate payment documentation exists.
-OCSS staff include the amount and time period of the interest accrued on the child support judgment in the child support order.
+(2) If the CP fails to supply the information within two weeks or the information is not available, OCSS staff updates the automated Oklahoma Support Information System (OSIS) with interest balances that have accrued on child support arrearages from the date adequate payment documentation exists.
+OCSS staff includes the amount and time period of the interest accrued on the child support judgment in the child support order.

 3. (a) Example 1: Noncustodial parent (NCP) is ordered to pay $150 per month in current child support effective February 1.
 NCP pays $0 in February and $0 in March.
 NCP's child support arrears are not in excess of one month's current support until the March payment is missed.
 Therefore, interest accrues beginning April 1.